 If you are traveling by train, this area is relatively close to Busan Station, but also to Gamcheon Village.

 This is the place for you if you looking for really affordable accommodation, that would also offer great value for money.

 Rooms are big and clean, with large windows offering lots of natural light.
 The location is right in front of Nampo station and next to the fashion shopping street.

 Guests can enjoy a shared room with a stunning harbor view and most people enjoyed the breakfast served at this guesthouse.

 Near Haedong Yonggungsa Temple – Songjeong Station

 On our first visit to Busan, as we were searching for the BlueLine Park Train, we ended up on the beach at Seongjeong.
-This is a very different area than everything we had seen in Busan up to that point: plenty of small houses hosting surfing schools, people walking carefree to the beach, countless cafes and bars lined up along the seafront.
+This is a very different area than everything we had seen in Busan up to that point: plenty of small houses hosting surfing schools, people walking carefree to the beach, and countless cafes and bars lined up along the seafront.